launchdarkly/sdk-test-harness/docs/service_spec.md

 If `command` is `"evaluateAll"`, the test service should call the SDK method that evaluates all flags at once, which is normally called `AllFlags` or `AllFlagsState`.

-The `evaluateAll` property in the request body will be a JSON object with the following properties:
+The `evaluateAll` property in the request body will be a JSON object with these properties:

 * `user` (object): The user properties.